How to Detect Moisture in Roof Framing

 How to Take Accurate Moisture Readings

-- Test both suspicious and dry areas
+- Test both stained and unstained areas

 - Scan slowly across surfaces with pinless meters